Mushfiqur wants to give up wicket-keeping in Tests

 Mushfiqur has kept the wickets in 55 of 67 Tests, scoring 3,515 runs at an average of 37.
 That number goes down to 24.47 in the remaining 12 Tests in which he was not a designated wicket-keeper.
 However, he now feels that he cannot give his best with the bat if he continues to keep wickets.

 “(But) I have crossed 30 long time back.
 I need to play at my best and have to keep my excellence.
 I just don’t want to be part of the playing XI.
-Wherever I play I want to give my best.
+Where ever I play I want to give my best.
 The performance can be different on several junctures but I want to be prepared in the best possible way.
-Considering everything I felt that if I can sacrifice (the gloves) I can give my best for a long time.
+Considering everything I felt that if I can sacrifice (the gloves) I can give my best for a long time.”

 DHAKA: Mushfiqur Rahim, the Bangladesh wicket-keeper batsman, has decided to give up his behind-the-stumps duties in Test cricket to focus solely on batting in the longest format.